‘This can’t be true’: Bill Cosby’s accusers tell of their reactions when they heard of his sudden release from prison

 Baker-Kinney, a sports broadcast stage manager who testified at Cosby’s trial, says Cosby raped her in 1982 when she was a bartender in Nevada after giving her two pills that left her unconscious.

 “He’s a decrepit, sick, vile old man.
-I hope he burns in the hottest place in Hell.
+I hope he burns in the hottest place in hell.

 “[After testifying] I felt some new power.
 I felt empowered.
 I felt like it was my duty to support other people in the same situation.